nervo/sfWebBrowserPlugin/README.md

 ### Trunk

 ### 2011-12-XX | 1.2 Beta

   * jeromemacias: Do not save into stack by default (fixed memory leak)
   * jeromemacias: Removed interaction with response (click and setField methods)
   * COil: Added the CURL error number in the returned exception
+  * GromNaN: Inject sf_web_browser as a service (require symfony1 fork with service container)

 ### 2009-05-12 | 1.1.2 Stable

   * francois: Fixed sfCurlAdapter destructor
   * francois: Fixed sf1.2 compatibility issue for custom exception
   * francois: Fixed a few limit case bugs and made the tests pass

 ### 2009-04-22 | 1.1.1 Stable

   * francois: Fixed README syntax for parameters array
   * bmeynell: Fixed custom options in `sfCurlAdapter`

 ### 2008-09-23 | 1.1.0 Stable

   * francois: Translated README to Markdown